limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 ```
 ### WordPress

-Let's use `wpscan` on `pinkydb` to see if we can enumerate things further.
+Since `wfuzz` has found WordPress installed on `pinkydb`, let's use `wpscan` on it to see what WordPress vulnerabilities are there.

 ```
 # wpscan --url pinkydb --enumerate u